philpearl/ut/README.md

 - A tool (genmock) to automatically generate mocks from interface definitions.

 The basic code is simple to understand and uses no magic.
 The auto code generation is not so simple to understand, but hopefully should work without you needing to look at it!

-The genmock tool currently only works if you can point it at the source file containing the interface type definition.
-I don't think it will be hard to get it to generate code for an interface in any package, but it isn't there yet.
+Its perfectly reasonable to build a mock manually, and if you build tests as you build code it should not be a burden to do so.

 ## genmock

 genmock's parameters are as follows

-- filename: name of the file containing the interface definition.
+- package: name of the package or file containing the interface definition.
 Must be specified.
 - interface: name of the interface to create a mock for.
 Must be specified.
 - mock: name of the mock object to create.
 Defaults to Mock<interface>.
 - outfile: name of the file hold the mock definition.
 Defaults to mock<interface>.go in the current directory.
-- package: name of the package to use in the mock definition.
+- mock-package: name of the package to use in the mock definition.
 Must be specified.

 Install genmock with `go install github.com/philpearl/ut/genmock`